 Library Research Scholars Program

-The Binghamton Libraries Research Scholars Program, a spring 2024 pilot project in support of SP-2, provides undergraduate students with experience working on a guided research project.
+The Spring 2026 Binghamton Libraries Research Scholars Program provides undergraduate students with experience working on a guided research project.
 Participating students will work closely with a library faculty or professional staff mentor on a library-related research project that strengthens research skills and provides the opportunity to build upon personal research interests.
 Research results will be published in the ORB, Binghamton’s institutional repository.
 Scholars will be awarded $2,000 at the completion of their projects.

 For questions contact Matthew Harrick, Coordinator.